 Choose a CRM that supports your actual workflow.
 At minimum, it should handle contact records, property records, search criteria, reminders, notes, and email communication.
 For teams with growing inventory, matching and saved alerts matter more than decorative dashboards.

 Property Match treats matching as the center of the relationship.
-A user tells us what they want, the system creates a match profile, and alerts can continue watching for new inventory.
-That is the same CRM principle applied to property search: keep the requirement, keep the context, and make the next useful match easy to act on.
+A buyer or renter describes what they want, the system creates a match profile, and alerts keep watching new inventory — including bank-owned and auction stock.
+Landlords and agents can list properties into the same matching flow.
+It is the CRM principle applied to property search: keep the requirement, keep the context, and make the next useful match easy to act on.